We reconstruct a ‘biological profile’ of our ancestors.

 Gender, age at death, medical records: the secrets of skeletal and mummified remains revealed.

-In the laboratory, human skeletal and mummy remains from archaeological excavations from diverse historical periods are examined scientifically.
-Scientists are investigating here the living and health conditions of people from times past and their adaptation to environmental pressures.
-Bio-anthropological data such as gender and age at death, anthropometric data and paleo-pathological investigations of diseases help to reconstruct the “biological profile” of earlier populations.
+In the Anthropology Lab, we scientifically study human skeletal and mummified remains from archaeological excavations of different historical periods.
+The scientific teams investigate the living conditions and health of people from past times and their adaptation to environmental stressors.
+Bioanthropological data, such as sex and age at death, anthropometric data and palaeopathological examinations of diseases help us construct a 'biological profile' of earlier populations.
 Research on skeletal remains makes an important contribution to archaeology and the preservation of our biological heritage.